Naybellez/Neural_Butterfly_Classification_Model/README.md

 To run the trained model, set load = True in the first cell and load the pickled model, which can be trained further or evaluated in the final cell.

-Alternativly run all to start training a model from scratch.
+Alternativly 'run all' to start training a model from scratch.